New study determines ‘aggressive efforts’ needed to prevent spread of Asian giant hornet in Washington

 “We’re hoping we can nip this in the bud and prevent it from establishing and spreading down the coast,” Crowder said.
 “But without the aggressive human effort to contain it, it could spread really quickly.”

-Their presence in U.S. was first documented late last year in Blaine, Whatcom County.
+Their presence in the U.S. was first documented late last year in Blaine, Whatcom County.
 Since then, WSDA has launched a concerted effort, recruiting both researchers and volunteers, to find and trap any hornets in the region.
 In July, they trapped the state’s first hornet near Birch Bay in Whatcom County, a step officials hoped would lead them closer to the eradication of the invasive insects from the country.

 As of Tuesday, more than 1,300 traps had been set, mostly in the northwest part of the state near the Canadian border, Crowder said.
 In total, 10 hornets — three of which were queens — have been found in Washington, and three have been found in British Columbia, he said.